 2. Take a private taxi or bus as you walk out the airport building.
 It will take approximately 40-50 minutes to get to Playa del Carmen where you will take a ferry to the island.
 A private taxi ride will cost you between $700-$1000 pesos, if you've been asked to pay more, ask for a price list that every driver must have available.

 1. There are two companies providing transportation from Playa del Carmen to Cozumel by water.
-Ultramar is enjoyable due their high speed ferrys, live caribbean music and modern boats, Winjet is affordable.
-These companies take turns and do not operate the same day.
-Follow their current schedule on their social media pages.
-Tickets are available on the pier or online.
+Ultramar is enjoyable due to their high speed ferrys, live caribbean music and modern boats, Winjet is just affordable.
+Follow their current schedule on social media pages.
+Tickets are always available on the pier or online.

 Cozumel Airport Transfer